open-feature/cli/README.md

 ### Flag Manifest Structure

-The flag manifest file should follow the JSON schema defined [here](https://raw.githubusercontent.com/open-feature/cli/refs/heads/main/schema/v0/flag-manifest.json).

-The schema defines the following properties:
+The flag manifest file should follow the [JSON schema](https://raw.githubusercontent.com/open-feature/cli/refs/heads/main/schema/v0/flag-manifest.json) with the following properties:

-- `$schema`: The URL of the JSON schema for validation.
+- `$schema` - The URL of the JSON schema for validation
-- `flags`: An object containing the feature flags.
+- `flags` - An object containing the feature flags
-  - `flagKey`: A unique key for the flag.
+  - `flagKey` - A unique key for the flag
-    - `description`: A description of what the flag does.
+    - `description` - A description of what the flag does
-    - `type`: The type of the flag (e.g., `boolean`, `string`, `number`, `object`).
+    - `type` - The type of the flag (`boolean`, `string`, `number`, `object`)
-    - `defaultValue`: The default value of the flag.
+    - `defaultValue` - The default value of the flag

 ### Example Flag Manifest